-Elysian was the paradise from Greek mythology.
-So technically, once you’ve stepped foot on Elysian Rock, you would have ticked off two Greek myth attractions in the Blue Mountains in the space of no time at all.
+So technically, once you’ve stepped foot on Elysian Rock, you would have ticked off two major Greek myth attractions in the Blue Mountains in the space of no time at all.

 Meeting the Photography Guy

-While I was standing on Elysian Rock, another guy came over to enjoy the stunning views at the lookout.
+While I was standing on Elysian Rock, another guy came over to enjoy the stunning views from the lookout.

 We started talking, and he told me that he was planning to take some photos there.
 He was sussing out the place, as he was part of a photography group.

-If you’re into photography, the Blue Mountains offers so many opportunities to take incredible photos.
+If you’re into photography, the Blue Mountains have so many amazing opportunities to take incredible photos.

 I asked him whether he knew anything about Olympus cameras.

-The evening before, I had taken photos of the Sydney Opera House.
-This is the time when it had been lit up in blue colors of the Greek flag to mark 200 years of Greek independence celebrations.
+The reason why is because the evening before I had taken photos of the Sydney Opera House when it had been lit up in the blue colors of the Greek flag to mark 200 years of Greek independence celebrations.

-Actually, now that I think about it, it seems weird.
+Actually, now that I think about it, it seems kind of weird.

 He also asked me whether I planned on visiting Wentworth Falls, another major attraction in the Blue Mountains.
 I wasn’t sure about that either due to time constraints.